 How many of you have seen the movie Dolphin Tale?
 If you haven’t, I’m sure you’ve at least heard about the dolphin who lost her tail, underwent rehab and uses a prosthetic tail.
 The movie is a heartwarming story, which I’ll dive into later on.
 The dolphin in question, however, is real and lives at the Clearwater Marine Aquarium.

 If that’s not reason enough to visit the Clearwater Marine Aquarium, I’ve got a few more for you.
 We visited the CMA and learned about their rescue, rehab and release philosophy.

-Our visit was sponsored by the Clearwater Marine Aquarium, however all opinions here are my own.
-I would not recommend anything I haven’t personally vouched for.
+Our visit was sponsored by the Clearwater Marine Aquarium, however, all opinions here are my own.
+All opinions are my own.

 Clearwater Marine Aquarium Mission

 The CMA states they are not your typical aquarium, which is precisely my number one reason why you should visit.
 They are a rescue, rehab and release marine aquatic center which happens to sustain their mission by opening their doors to the public.